How will you determine if your program is working? This section will provide you with the tools to monitor and evaluate your activities.

 Who should participate in an evaluation?

-Good evaluations involve those who are interested and affected by your project.
-Involving people from the earliest stages of the project’s development to the final evaluation can encourage local communities to set up, control and own a project.
+Good evaluations involve those who are interested and affected by your activities.
+Involving people from the earliest stages of the activity’s development to the final evaluation can encourage local communities to set up, control and own an activity.
 Putting together a working group (a group appointed to study or report on a particular question) of community members also helps the evaluation process.
 A working group brings the values and shared interests of the community into the process.
 Often they are also the ones who are best placed to talk about the needs of their community.

 What should you evaluate?

-What aspect of the project do you want to evaluate?
-For example, do you want to know if the project’s objectives were met?
-Or do you want to know what people liked about the project?
+What aspect of the activities do you want to evaluate?
+For example, do you want to know if the activities’ objectives were met?
+Or do you want to know what people liked about the activities?
 There are lots of evaluation questions you could use.
 Examples of the sorts of questions you might use to answer different questions are provided in the

 What sort of resources will you need for your evaluation?